mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part1/part1.md

 # Finding the Motivation

 It's very difficult to land internships as a freshman or sophomore and especially as a high schooler, but there are still tons of things to get you ahead of the curve.
-Unfortunately, EE is a very textbook-heavy field where a strong understanding of math, physics, and EE concepts are necessary to perform well, and most of these aren't taught until junior or senior year.
-This isn't like SWE where you really only need to take one sophomore-level class to prepare you for 90% of SWE, and that class can easily be self-studied, no EE is *real* engineering (jk ofc).
+Unfortunately, EE is a very textbook-heavy field where a strong understanding of math, physics, and EE concepts are necessary to perform well, and most of these aren't taught until like junior year.
+This isn't like SWE where you really only need to take one "sophomore"-level class to prepare you for 90% of SWE, and that class can easily be self-studied, no EE is *real* engineering (jk ofc).

 This will be emphasized so much: get started early.
 The best time to get started was yesterday, but the second-best time is *now*.
 If I could attribute my internship success to one thing that's under my control, it would be that I started early.